ampproject/amphtml/extensions/amp-audio/amp-audio.md

 **autoplay**

-If present, the attribute alone implies that the animated image will always autoplay.
+If present, the attribute implies that the audio start playing as soon as it is ready.

 **loop**